-After all the color data is sent, the data line must be held low for a minimum of 50 microseconds for the new colors to “latch.”
+After all the color data is sent, the data line must be held low for a minimum of 300 microseconds for the new colors to “latch.”

-for insights.
+You may want to dig through our Arduino library for insights.
 The timing-critial parts are written in AVR assembly language, but it’s extensively commented with C-like pseudocode.